-Therapy II 4 Units Prerequisite: Completion of Resp 101, 102, 104, with a grade of C or better.
-Corequisite: Resp 106, 108, 110
+Therapy II 4 Units Prerequisite: Completion of Resp 101, 102, 103,

+104, with a grade of C or better.
+Corequisite: Resp 106, 108, 110.
+Lecture: 4 hours per week

 Theory of compressed gases, gas laws and other physical principles; regulators and flow meters, methods of administering oxygen and other medical gases, humidification and aerosol modalities and hyper-inflation equipment procedures; basics of controlled mechanical ventilation and airway care and other critical care modalities.